iscoe/dragonfly/README.md

 ------------
 Settings are persisted between annotation sessions.
 Most take effect immediately upon a change.
-The exception is column width.
-This is server-side and requires a page reload.
+The exception is column width which requires a page reload.

 Test
 ------------